Is Milk Really Good for Your Child’s Teeth?

 Pediatric Dentist St Louis

-Response from the owner:Thank you for your kind words and 5-star review!
-We truly appreciate you taking the time to share your experience with our team.
+Response from the owner:Thank you so much for your kind words and 5-star review!
+We truly appreciate you taking the time to share your experience.
+Our team is grateful for your trust and is always committed to providing patient-centered, compassionate care.

 Calcium is a necessary component for building strong teeth and bones, after all, your teeth and bones store 99% of your body’s calcium.
 A baby’s teeth begin to form while in the womb and for this reason a pregnant mother should be taking the recommended daily allowance of calcium.
 Then, from infancy and through the teen years, calcium intake continues to be a key element for healthy growth and development.